LinkedIn hook generator

 Everything you need to know about writing LinkedIn hooks that convert

-A hook is the opening line(s) of your LinkedIn post - the part visible before the "see more" button.
-It's approximately the first 210 characters.
-A great hook stops the scroll and makes people want to read more.
+A LinkedIn hook is the opening line of your post β€” the text visible before the "see more" button.
+It's approximately the first 210 characters on desktop and even less on mobile.
+A strong hook creates curiosity and compels readers to click and read your full post.